A local energy-based discontinuous Galerkin method for fourth order semilinear wave equations: Introduction

-In 2015, a new type of DG method -- energy-based DG method was proposed by Appel\"{o} and Hagstrom \cite{appelo2015new} to solve a general form of second-order wave equations.
-The idea there is to introduce the velocity as an auxiliary variable to reduce the second-order in time problem to the first-order in time system.
-Since the velocity is naturally connected to the kinetic energy and displacement, their formulation mimics the dynamics of the energy of the problem directly and the stability of the scheme only depends on the simple choices of the mesh-independent numerical fluxes which are based on the energy flux at element boundaries.
-In addition, since the auxiliary variable is the velocity -- first-order derivative in time, only two fields needed to be solved.
-In the same year, they applied the method to solve the linear elastic wave equations \cite{appelo2018energy}.
-Later, the authors in \cite{du2019convergence} establish a superconvergence rigorously for the scheme developed in \cite{appelo2015new} by using postprocessing techniques.
-The methods then are extended to the linear advective wave equation, where the energy is not restricted to be the sum of kinetic and potential energy \cite{zhang2019energy}.
-In \cite{appelo2020energy}, a generalization of the energy-based DG methods to the semi-linear wave equations was demonstrated.
-For the recent work, a staggered grid together with energy-based DG methods \cite{appelo2021stagger} and the combination of Galerkin difference basis with energy-based DG method \cite{zhang2021energy} are investigated to enlarge the stability region of the time integrator.
+In 2015, Appel\"{o} and Hagstrom proposed an energy-based discontinuous Galerkin (EDG) method to solve a general form of second-order wave equations \cite{appelo2015new}.
+The idea is to introduce the velocity as an auxiliary variable to reduce the second-order in time problem to the first-order in time system.
+Since the velocity is related to the kinetic energy and the displacement, their formulation mimics the dynamics of the energy related to the problem directly, and the stability of the scheme only depends on the simple choices of the mesh-independent numerical fluxes derived from the energy fluxes at element boundaries.
+In addition, since the auxiliary variable is the velocity, only two fields needed to be solved. \cite{appelo2018energy} presents the extension of the method to the elastic wave equation.
+There, one has to account for additional symmetries of the potential energy which directly leads to a multidimensional null space.
+An example with a more general energy form, the advective wave equation, is considered in \cite{zhang2019energy}, where the energy is not restricted to be the sum of kinetic and potential energy. \cite{appelo2020energy} studies a generalization of the method to the second-order semilinear wave equation, where one needs to design a special weak formulation for the equation of displacement to generate a linear system for its time derivative.
+A superconvergence result and an improved error estimate for the method applied to the scalar wave equation are studied in \cite{appelo2015new,du2019convergence}.
+Lastly, \cite{appelo2021stagger} applies spatial staggering and local time-stepping near boundaries to EDG methods for scalar wave equations, which overcomes the typical numerical stiffness associated with high order piecewise polynomial approximations; and \cite{zhang2021energy} combines the Galerkin difference basis with EDG methods to enlarge the allowable time step size for the time integrator.
+As we can see, current works involving EDG methods are limited to second-order wave equations.
+A direct use of EDG methods to problems with high-order spatial derivatives leads to order reduction on the convergence rate of the scheme, since the energy fluxes contains the high-order spatial derivative terms.